 - Get regular physical exercise

-- Participate actively in the lifestyle therapy program, which includes group behavior coaching and offers psychosocial behavior change strategies to help support you during treatment
+- Participate actively in the lifestyle behavior coaching component, which includes Virtual Group behavior coaching sessions monthly, including psychosocial behavior change strategies to help support you during treatment

 Financing for Endoscopic Gastric Outlet Repair